Brandon Williams (defensive tackle): Baltimore Ravens

-Williams was drafted by the Baltimore Ravens in the third round, with the 94th overall pick, of the 2013 NFL Draft.
-Williams became the first Missouri Southern State player to be drafted since Allen Barbre was drafted by the Green Bay Packers in 2007.
+Williams was selected by the Baltimore Ravens in the third round, with the 94th overall pick, of the 2013 NFL draft.
+Williams became the first Missouri Southern State player to be drafted since Allen Barbre was selected by the Green Bay Packers in 2007.
 Williams made his NFL debut on September 29, 2013, recording a fumble recovery and logging 20 snaps against the Buffalo Bills.
 The next week he recorded his first tackle & tackle for loss against the Miami Dolphins.
 He would record his first career sack against the Pittsburgh Steelers.
 Williams played in seven games with six tackles, two tackles for loss, one sack, and one fumble recovery.

 Williams made his first-career start against the Cincinnati Bengals in the 2014 season opener, recording two tackles.
 On September 28, 2014, Williams recorded his first-career forced fumble against the Carolina Panthers, stripping running back Tauren Poole and recovering the fumble afterward.
 On October 26, he recorded a season-high 6 tackles against the Cincinnati Bengals.
 Williams played all 16 games starting 14 of them with 54 tackles a half-sack, 1 forced fumble, and a fumble recovery.
 On January 3, 2015, Williams made his playoff debut against the Pittsburgh Steelers in the AFC Wild Card round, logging a sack, 6 tackles, and a tackle for loss.